drinksandco/symfony_playground/README.md

 An Uvinum project to play around Symfony framework.

-For now, let's use the built-in server Symfony provide us using: `bin/console server:run`
+For now, let's use the built-in PHP webserver Symfony provide us using: `bin/console server:run`

 We have a test DB (sqlite) on `/app/test_db.db3`.
 This app is configured to use this DB as the default one, so when you use the Doctrine DBAL (it exists as a predefined service, and you have an example repository